 In elementary school, I started telling my mother I wanted to be a dentist when I grew up.
 I’m from a family of 5 active kids so I also dreamed of having kids and being an involved parent at their sporting events.
 Being the planner that I am, as I grew older, I couldn’t help but imagine the perfect career.
 I knew I wanted to have a dental practice of my own that would allow me to have my kids there and to set my own hours so I could be present in all their activities.

-This article originally appeared as a cover story in the March 2015 issue of ASDA News.
-At the time, Laura Albarracin was her chapter’s legislative liaison.
+This article originally appeared as the lead news story in the May 2014 issue of ASDA News.
 To read more from ASDA’s print publication, Contour, click here.